Armoured vehicles deployed to major Myanmar cities after mass protests | Law-Order

 "This has the potential to also affect vital functions – the military can replace engineers and doctors, but not power grid controllers and central bankers," he said.
 PROTESTS ACROSS NATION

-Hundreds of thousands of people protested across the nation after a fearful night as residents formed patrols and the army rolled back laws protecting freedoms.
+Hundreds of thousands of people protested across the nation on Sunday.
 Engineering students marched through downtown Yangon, the biggest city, wearing white and carrying placards demanding the release of ousted leader Suu Kyi, who has been in detention since the coup and charged with importing walkie-talkies.

 A fleet of highway buses rolled slowly through the city with horns blaring, part of the biggest street protests in more than a decade.
 A convoy of motorbikes and cars drove through the capital Naypyitaw.
 In the southeastern coastal town of Dawei, a band played drums as crowds marched under the hot sun.
 In Waimaw, in Kachin state, crowds carried flags and sang revolutionary songs.